zephyrproject-rtos/zephyr/doc/guides/kconfig/tips.rst

   If one symbol depends on another, then it's often a good idea to place it right after the symbol it depends on.
-It will then be shown indented relative to the symbol it depends on in the ``menuconfig`` interface.
+It will then be shown indented relative to the symbol it depends on in the ``menuconfig`` interface, and in a separate menu rooted at the symbol in ``guiconfig``.
 This also works if several symbols are placed after the symbol they depend on.

 * Is it easy to guess what the symbols do from their prompts?